brandur/sorg/content/nanoglyphs-drafts/003-12-factors.md

 Well, my weekly newsletter has become more like a monthly, but I’m not ready to give up on it quite yet.

 My writing habits have been frozen recently, and I’m experimenting with a few radical techniques to thaw them.
 I’m writing this text on an iPhone and a folding Bluetooth keyboard (pictured above) under the theory that the glacial interaction speed of iOS will actually be an advantage when trying to achieve some multitasking-free focus.
+When slow input (touch) and long animation makes transitioning between apps is a 1-2 second operation, the platform, intentionally or not, actively discourages the habit.

-That part’s turning out to be true, but the keyboard needs work.
-It’s got a solid feel and the world's slickest folding mechanism, but between cramped keys, a random 10% chance a depressed key doesn’t do anything, and occasional repeats, I’m retyping every second word.
+The focus works, but the keyboard doesn't.
+It’s got a solid feel and the world's most satisfying folding mechanism, but between cramped keys, a random 10% a button doesn’t do anything, and occasional repeats, I found myself retyping every second word.
 Navigating text takes so long that I’ve stopped fixing typos — write fast and fix later.
 I’ll get them on an edit pass.
 I look completely ridiculous, but it’s working.

-TODO: Pictured above.

 ## 12 factor ascendant (#12-factor)